yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 ![rocprof-compute](assets/img/rocprof-compute.png)

-To summary, in AMD MI300A, the proposed efficient multi-blocks moe align execution algorithm uses aggressively vector regsiters (52) per wave with no registers spills (I adjust initial threads block size to its best), and LDS (5kB) with only 6.8% bank conflicts rates, which can be improved later if necessary.
+To summary, in AMD MI300A, the proposed efficient multi-blocks moe align execution algorithm uses aggressively both vector regsiters (52) per wave with no registers spills (I adjust initial threads block size to its best), and LDS (5kB) per CU with only 6.8% bank conflicts rates.

 <br />